Litvinv1/Flight-Simulator-Project-/README.md

 The code is designed to read line after line of commands entered in a terminal from the user once the program has started running.

-3. In the terminal, run te foolowing command:
+3. In the terminal, run the foolowing command:

  g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread

 and then: